 Dining for Women selects a featured program each month and promotes it throughout the month at chapter meetings, through mailings, social media and online communications.
 Programs are assigned to be featured in a specific month based on issue area and geography.
 Organizations must meet all of the following criteria to be eligible for a grant from Dining for Women

-- Support women and/or girls who live in extreme poverty in developing countries (defined as living on $1.25 a day or less).
+- Focus on women and/or girls who live in extreme poverty in developing countries (defined as living on $1.25 a day or less).

 - Promote self-sufficiency, economic independence and/or good health for women and girls being supported.